lsabe37/uci-gdim33-s25-weekly-activities-GDIM33Activities/README.md

 3. The shader gets the UV values from the mesh data.

 4. I found it interesting how I could use math to manipulate colors.

+## 7

+1. The data for the Vertex Color node comes from the mesh vertex.

+2. The color of the shiba is blended at the edges of different regions of color because Unity is calculating the color for the pixels between the different regions.

+3. The shiba is less detailed when using vertex color because the colors are only stored at each vertex point and then are interpolated across the surface.
+Vertex color is useful for optimization because of this.
+One use of vertex color would be to render a horde of enemies that are supposed to be seen by the player from a distance.
+Since there are many enemies and they don't need to be very detailed, vertex colors should be used.

+4. The mesh's vertex normals appear awkward because they are not blended at the edges.

+5. One other piece of vertex data that can be tested is the UV coordinates.
+UV coordinates would be useful to test because it will help debug issues that are related to the UV map.

+6. There is an error in the lighting in step 5 because the light direction vector is pointing towards the shiba, however, the normal vectors are pointing away.
+This causes the lighting effect on the shiba to be inverted.

+7. The Blend mode was set to Additive so that the texture will appear brighter.
+Since the texture is supposed to represent fire, changing the Blend mode to Additive can achieves a glowing effect that helps enhance the appearance.